 A Type 9 NDA is for a new indication or claim for a drug already under review in another NDA.
 The applicant does not plan to market the drug under the Type 9 NDA after approval.

-It is for a drug product that is the duplicate of a drug product that is the subject of either an approved or pending NDA and the applicant intends to market this drug duct under the separate Type 10 NDA after approval.
-This type is normally for a drug product that has a new indication or claim, and it may have labeling and/or a proprietary name that is distinct from the original NDA.
+Type 10 NDA is intended for a drug product that is the duplicate of a drug product which is the subject of either an approved or pending NDA and the applicant aims to market the drug product pursuant to this separate Type 10 NDA after approval.
+This type is normally for a drug product that has a new indication or a new claim, and it may have labeling and/or a proprietary name that is different from the original NDA.

 Process Of New Drug Application Submission

-For an FDA NDA submission, after the Phase 3 trials, if the investigator/ drug developer has gathered enough evidence that the drug is safe and effective for its intended use, the company can apply for an NDA to market the drug in the US.
+For an FDA NDA submission, after the Phase 3 trials, if the investigator/ drug developer has gathered enough evidence that the drug is safe and effective for its intended use, the company can choose for an application for an NDA so as to market the drug in the US.

 They must include all the data from preclinical to clinical trials.
-After an NDA is received the FDA has 60 days to file the NDA so as to review it.
-If FDA files the NDA, then the FDA will review the data thoroughly and make decisions on to approve or reject it.
+After the receipt of an NDA, the FDA has 60 days to file the NDA to review it.
+If the FDA files the application, then the FDA assess the data thoroughly and makes appropriate decisions on to approve or reject it.

 Developers must also include:

-• Any data from the studies that may have been conducted outside US
+Data from the studies that have been conducted out of the US

-NDA must be organized in CTD (Common Technical Document) format, which is the standard format for submitting regulatory information to respective health authorities. eCTD (Electronic Common Technical Document) is regarded as the fastest delivery method to move the new drug application process along between the sponsor and FDA.
+NDA must be organized in Common Technical Document (CTD) format, the standard format for submitting regulatory information to respective health authorities.
+Electronic Common Technical Document (eCTD) is considered as the fastest method to move the new drug application process along between the sponsor and FDA.

 Pre-NDA Submission

-This is the period before applying for an NDA.
-To get to NDA, one must make sure that the drug product is safe, efficacious, of quality and the benefit of the product outweighs the risk.
+It is the phase before applying for an NDA.
+To get an NDA Approval, one must make sure that the drug product is safe, efficacious, of quality and the benefit of the product outweighs the risk.
 This can be determined only by conducting clinical trials.

 Post NDA Submission

-When a drug product has gained FDA approval for marketing in the US, that's when the post NDA phase starts.
-In this phase we get to know more about the drug as it is being exposed to a variety of populations compared to the clinical study done.
-It consists of post marketing surveillance, reporting of adverse events, label updates and risk management plans.
+When the FDA approves a drug product for marketing in the US, that's when the post NDA phase begins.
+In this phase we get to know more about the drug as it is being exposed to a wide variety of population in comparison to the clinical study done.
+It involves post marketing surveillance, reporting of adverse events, label updates and risk management plans.

 Components Of An NDA

-• A cover letter that summarizes the NDA and provides an overview of the information contained in the submission.
+A cover letter summarizing the NDA and gives an overview of the information in the submission.

-• Statistical analysis results of the clinical trial data, including information about the statistical significance of the results.
+Results of the Statistical analysis of the clinical trial data, along with the information about the statistical significance of these results.

-• Drug information, including the drug’s composition, manufacturing processes, and proposed labeling.
+Drug information, which must also include the drug’s composition, manufacturing processes, and proposed labeling.

-• Manufacturing information, including the facilities and processes used to manufacture the drug.
+Manufacturing information, facilities and processes utilized to manufacture the drug.

-• Patent information, including the status of patents covering the new drug, the claims made in the patents, licensing agreements, and information on any related litigation.
+Patent information, including the patent status covering the new drug, the claims made in the patents, licensing agreements, and information about any related litigation.

-• Institutional Review Board (IRB) compliance information, including information on clinical trial protocols, ethical approvals, patient safety, and monitoring procedures.
+Information on Institutional Review Board (IRB) compliance, information on clinical trial protocols, ethical approvals, safety of the patients, and monitoring procedures.

-• Directions for use, including details on the recommended dose, administration, storage, handling, and labeling of the new drug.
+Directions for use, as well as the details on recommended dose, administration, storage, handling, and labeling of new drug.

-• Regulatory correspondence between the drug manufacturer and the FDA, including requests for additional information or clarification.
+Regulatory compliance between the drug manufacturer and the FDA, inclusive of the requests for additional information/ clarification.

-• References cited in the NDA, including articles, reports, and other information sources.
+References cited in the NDA, which also includes articles, reports, and other information sources.

 Challenges For An NDA Submission